AlonahJ11/WHSTechNotes/journal.md

 For winter break i will be going back to New Mexico to spend time with family.
 # January 6, 2026
 All winter break i was on my phone most of the time, watching Tiktok, netflix, youtube, disney+, instagram and ect.
+# January 12, 2026
+Autcraft was made to give autistic kids and their families a safe online space. it fixed the problem of games being unkind or unsafe for different people.
+Safe spaces matter because unmoderators, and reporting tools to protect users.
+Saftety, users may feel hurt or leave.
+Some forums and kid-friendly game are also safe spaces.